 Our selling, general and administrative expenses increased in fiscal year 2019 compared to 2018 primarily due to the full year impact of the Convergys acquisition in October 2018, and an increase in acquisition-related and integration expenses to \$70.5 million in fiscal year 2019 from \$37.5 million in 2018.
 In addition, amortization of intangible assets included in selling, general and administrative expenses increased to \$166.6 million in fiscal year 2019 from \$74.3 million in fiscal year 2018, reflecting the full year impact of the Convergys acquisition.
 These increases were partially offset by operational efficiencies, primarily synergies resulting from the integration of Convergys.
 Scale efficiencies resulted in a decrease in selling, general and administrative expenses as a percentage of revenue in fiscal year 2019, compared to fiscal year 2018.
 If the Convergys acquisition had occurred at the beginning of fiscal year 2018, our selling, general and administrative expenses would have decreased by 6.1% in fiscal year 2019, compared to \$1,547,797 in fiscal year 2018, reflecting cost synergies.
+The \$1,547,797 comparative amount for fiscal year 2018 reflects the sum of (a) \$765,161 of Convergys selling, general and administrative expenses for the relevant period of fiscal year 2018 prior to the Company's acquisition of Convergys, (b) \$792,792 of Company selling, general and administrative expenses for fiscal year 2018, and (c) adjustments of \$64,142 for incremental amortization of acquisition-related intangibles and \$(74,298) for acquisition-related transaction costs.

-Our selling, general and administrative expenses increased, in both amount and as a percentage of revenue in fiscal year 2018 compared to the fiscal year 2017, primarily due to the acquisition of Convergys in October 2018, and acquisition-related and integration expenses of \$37.5 million.
+Our selling, general and administrative expenses increased, in both amount and as a percentage of revenue in fiscal year 2018 compared to fiscal year 2017, primarily due to the acquisition of Convergys in October 2018, and acquisition-related and integration expenses of \$37.5 million.
 In addition, amortization of intangible assets included in selling, general and administrative expenses increased to \$74.3 million in fiscal year 2018 from \$64.3 million in fiscal year 2017, reflecting the acquisition of Convergys in October 2018.
 These increases were partially offset by operational efficiencies.
-The increase in acquisition-related and integration expenses and amortization of intangibles resulted in an increase in selling, general and administrative expenses as a percent of revenue in fiscal year 2018 as compared to fiscal year 2017.
-If the Convergys acquisition had occurred at the beginning of fiscal year 2017, our selling, general and administrative expenses would have decreased by 1.8% from \$1,574,996 in fiscal year 2017 to \$1,547,797 in fiscal year 2018, primarily reflecting cost synergies.
+The increase in acquisition-related and integration expenses and amortization of intangibles resulted in an increase in selling, general and administrative expenses would have decreased by 1.8% from \$1,574,996 in fiscal year 2017 to \$1,547,797 in fiscal year 2018, primarily reflecting cost synergies.
+The \$1,574,996 comparative amount for fiscal year 2017 reflects the sum of (a) \$854,416 of Convergys selling, general and administrative expenses for fiscal year 2017, (b) \$634,531 of Company selling, general and administrative expenses for fiscal year 2017, and (c) adjustments of \$86,049 for incremental amortization of acquisition-related intangibles.